uccser/cs-field-guide/text/data-representation/data-representation-en.md

 ### Representing high quality images using bits

 So now, how can computers represent each possible colour using bits?
 You may have noticed in the above interactive that for each of red, green, and blue, there are 256 different positions the slider can be in (don’t forget to include setting the slider to 0).
 From the numbers section, you may remember that to get 256 different possibilities, you need 8 bits.
-So for example, to represent the current value of the red slider, you would need 8 bits ({math}2^8{math end} = 2 x 2 x 2 x 2 x 2 x 2 x 2 x 2 = 256).
+So for example, to represent the current value of the red slider, you would need 8 bits ({math}2^8 = 2 \times 2 \times 2 \times 2 \times 2 \times 2 \times 2 \times 2 = 256{math end}).

-Because there are three primary colours,  each of which has 256 different possible values, we need 24 bits in order to have enough possible bit patterns to represent all the possible colours that this scheme can represent (3 x 8 = 24).
+Because there are three primary colours,  each of which has 256 different possible values, we need 24 bits in order to have enough possible bit patterns to represent all the possible colours that this scheme can represent ({math}3 x 8 = 24{math end}).

-If you calculate {math}2^24{math end} (i.e. the number of bit patterns you can get with 24 bits), and 256 x 256 x 256 (i.e. the number of possible colours that can be represented using the above interactive), you will find that the result of these two calculations are the same; 16,777,216.
+If you calculate {math}2^24{math end} (i.e. the number of bit patterns you can get with 24 bits), and {math}256 \times 256 \times 256{math end} (i.e. the number of possible colours that can be represented using the above interactive), you will find that the result of these two calculations are the same; 16,777,216.
 This means that there are 16,777,216 different possible colours that can be represented using this scheme, and that's more colours than most people can distinguish, which is why 24-bit colour is regarded as high quality.

 {comment}